uptane/uptane-standard/uptane-standard.md

 --- abstract

-This document describes a framework for securing automotive software update systems.
+This document describes a framework for securing ground vehicle software update systems.

 --- middle